mnentwig/fooplot/README.md

 ## But Why plot this much data?
 Because the eye is extremely good at catching patterns.

-Proper statistical methods will correlate a fly's heartbeat out of the roar of an exploding jet engine (at least assuming the fly doesn't suffer from cardiac arrythmia and keeps generally calm).

-But need to spot the flies in your data soup?
+It's no match for proper statistical methods that will correlate a fly's heartbeat out of the roar of an exploding jet engine (if the fly keeps generally calm and doesn't suffer from cardiac arrythmia).
+But, suspecting flies in your data soup?
 Enter fooplot.

 ## Example screenshot
 <img src="www/screenshot1.png">